Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Case Study

-The above-discussed results reveal the trade-off between stability and the expressive power of neural networks.
-DDPG algorithm with standard neural network policy obtains the best transient performance if it successfully stabilizes the system (refer to the performance of DDPG*).
-However, without a stability guarantee, the DDPG controller can lead to unstable working conditions and incur overall high cost compared to both optimized linear policy and Stable-DDPG policy.
-With the monotone policy network, Stable-DDPG maintains the voltage magnitude in all test scenarios at the cost of a less flexible neural network parameterization.
-The linear policy can be regarded as an extreme example of a restricted neural net with only one learnable parameter, its slope, and thus might get sub-optimal performance with stability guarantee.
+\revise{The above results also reveal an important \emph{trade-off} between stability and the expressiveness of neural networks.
+DDPG algorithm with standard neural network policy obtains the best transient performance if it was able to stabilize the system (see the performance of DDPG*).
+However, without a stability guarantee, the DDPG controller can lead to unstable working conditions, thus incurring overall high costs compared to both optimized linear policy and Stable-DDPG policy.} With the monotone policy network, Stable-DDPG maintains the voltage magnitude in all test scenarios at the cost of a less flexible neural network parameterization.
+The linear policy can be regarded as an extreme example of a restricted neural net with only one learnable parameter, its slope, and thus might get sub-optimal performance compared to the monotone neural network with more learnable parameters.